hperrin/tunnelgram/README.md

 # Tunnelgram

-Easy, secure, end to end encrypted (E2EE) messenger.
+<big>Easy, secure, end to end encrypted (E2EE) messenger.</big><br/>

-## Advantages Over Other E2EE Messengers

-* Every message is encrypted end to end.
-There is no way to send an unencrypted message.
+* Every message is encrypted from sender to recipient.
+There is no way to send an unencrypted message and Tunnelgram's servers cannot decrypt them.
-* Users can login on **multiple clients**, read all of their conversations and messages, and send new messages.
-In this way, it works just like any other messenger.
+* You can log in on **multiple clients** at the same time, read all of your conversations and messages, and send new messages.
+  * The original sign-up device is *not required*, and *not used as a proxy*.
+* Your account is not tied to a phone number or specific device.
+You log in with a username and password.
+* If you lose your device, you **don't lose your messages, photos, videos, or conversations**.
+No backups necessary.

+It's as easy to use as any non-E2EE messenger.

 ## Support Tunnelgram